jenkinsci/sysdig-secure-plugin/README.md

 * Image contents are never transmitted outside the pipeline, just the image metadata

 CON:
-* The job performing the inline scanning needs to have access to the host-local Docker daemon
+* The job performing the inline scanning needs to have access to the Docker daemon

 ## Pre-requisites
 ## Pre-requisites